princeton-sns/mason/README.md

 Output is `aggregrate-throughput 50 99 99.9 99.99 percentile`.
 Default values are set in each branch to get the highest throughput at reasonable latency on the smallest scale experiment in the paper.

 Each branch has the script `run_suite.sh`.
 This script will run enough experiments to recreate each figure.
 Though one trial each where in the paper we use 5 trials each and take the median throughput and median latencies.
+To run fewer experiments or on a smaller setup modify the loop parameters in `run_suite.sh`.

 For the largest experiments some clients non-deterministically fail on startup. `run_suite.sh` will detect this, delete the corresponding `results-` dir and restart the experiment.
 If the user notices the failure during a run `^C` will terminate the run and `run_suite.sh` will still detect, delete, and restart the run.

 We include the largest configuration for each figure below.
 To assign nodes to a different role (proxy/server/client), after setting up the machines with DPDK, you can change the name manually in `machine_info.txt` and then use `run_experiment.py` (or `run_suite.sh`).
+To change a machine type, for example from a proxy to a server, open `setup/machine_info.txt` choose which proxy to change and replace `proxy-#` to `server-#`.
+The main experiment script `run_experiment.py` will use the names to determine the type of machine.
+For example, after running the largest corfumason experiment, you can change some proxies to servers to make 24 servers.

+Note if you are running with smaller configurations than the largest configurations we give below, then proxies should be a multiple of 3, servers a multiple of 2 for Corfu and 3 for ZooKeeper.

 ## Figure 3
 Largest configurations: